jsdir/datastored/docs/models.md

 ## Extending a model

 Multiple model types can be classified under a parent model.
-The model types will be stored in the parent model's column.
+The model types will be stored in the parent model's table.

 ## Static Methods